gammasoft71/Examples_wxWidgets/src/HelloWorlds/HelloWorldMessageDialog/README.md

 # HelloWorldMessageDialog

-The classic first application "Hello World" with wxGenericStaticText.
+The classic first application "Hello World" with wxMessageDialog.

 ## Source